|

 of Makgadikgadi Pans National Park

-of animals.
-It is however, an area of low rainfall
+thousands of animals.
+It is however, an area

-and the Boteti River rarely flows to capacity,
+of low rainfall and the Boteti River rarely

 The

-on the way to drying up.
-As the water evaporated,
+was well on the way to drying up.
+As the water

-These pans look as flat as a billiard table
+pans were left.
+These pans look as flat as

 |